geekodour/o/content/docs/updates/projects.md

 ### 🦄 Why do I build? {#why-do-i-build}

-At the end of the day, it is night.
+_At the end of the day, it is night.
 At the end of death, there is light.
-The only way I know how is to build shit with all my might.
-That's probably the cringiest thing I ever wrote but there's truth in it.
+The only way I know how, is to build shit with all my might._ That's probably the cringiest thing I ever wrote but there's truth in it.

 In the past, I built stupid things for the love of it but also because it would look good on my portfolio.
 Then I stopped building things for a while, I got meself a job that did not suit me too well.
 After all these years, I've found that learning things that I am interested in and building things around that or building things just for the fuck of it is one of the greatest pleasures of life.